DataFusion4NetBio/Paper16-SCODE/README.md

 ######Creating Custom Bayesian Networks
 To create a custom Bayesian network, start with an empty Cytoscape Network.
 Your graph must contain a node labeled "Root", which represents classification of candidate complexes (complex/non-complex).
 All nodes must be connected by directed edges.
 Those edges must not form cycles.

-A node's name will determine the feature that it represents.
+Each node name corresponds to the feature that it represents.
+The general syntax for features is
+      Statistic : Feature {args} (Bins).
+Statistics are optional and represent calculations on the value of the feature (such as mean, variance, count, etc).
+Bins allow non-discrete features to be broken up into ranges of values.
+This syntax is case insensitive.

 For example 'Count: Node (3)' represents the number of nodes in a complex, with 3 possible bins for feature values.
 Descretization/binning is based on the range of a feature's training values.
 If the model is trained on complexes composed of 3-11 nodes, bin 1 would account for complexes of 3-5 nodes, bin 2 for complexes of 6-8 nodes, and bin 3 for complexes of 9-11 nodes.

-The general syntax for features is [<Statistic>] : <Feature>[{args}] (Bins).
-Statistics are used to transform the values returned by a feature, which are generally calculated per node.
-*Note that this syntax is case insensitive.
-All features/statistics may be entered as is, unless specific examples are given.*
-* **Statistic** is optional, as the Density feature is a single value and so does not need a statistic.
-Available statistics include:
-  * Mean
-  * Median
-  * Max
-  * Variance
-  * Count
-  * Ordinals (e.g. 1st, 2nd, 3rd)
-* Each **Feature** is calculated for complexes during training and candidates during search.
-Each node must correspond to a feature.
+Each **Feature** is calculated for positive complex exemplars during training and stored as edge data in the trained model.
+The trained model is then used to score each candidate complex during the search of the PPI network.

 Available features include:
   * Cluster Coefficient
   * Degree
   * Degree Correlation